access-ci-org/access-bulk-enroller/README.md

 information.

 By default, output is to STDOUT.
 This can be overridden with the `-o <outfile>` option.
-The resulting file is a CSV file where each line is of the following format:
+The resulting outfile is a CSV file where each line is of the following format:

 ```
 firstname,middlename,lastname,organization,emailaddress,accessid